fc-ideas/idea-potential/README.md

 ### 8.5 LLM tool-use agents (symbolic tools + neural controller)

+Plainly: This subsection evaluates tool-using agents and where they fall short today.

 **Representative idea-state**: an LLM controller that calls external tools (search, solver, DB, theorem prover) with a protocol and memory.

 **Generator coverage**